 TDR’s Top 5 Sports Betting Developments for the Week of Sept 14th

-Welcome to TDR’s review of the Top 5 sports betting stories of the past week.
+Welcome to TDR’s review of the Top 5 sports betting developments of the past week.
 Aside from presenting a synopsis of events, we provide commentary to break down the significance of each to investors.
-TDR is committed to maintaining in-depth market coverage of the most newsworthy events the sports betting space has to offer.
+TDR is committed to maintaining in-depth market coverage of the most newsworthy developments the sports betting space has to offer.

 5. PointsBet Debuts in Illinois Prior to NFL Kickoff